Mattias Öhlund

-Kenneth Mattias Öhlund (born 9 September 1976) is a Swedish former professional ice hockey defenceman who played in the National Hockey League (NHL) for the Vancouver Canucks and Tampa Bay Lightning. Öhlund played two seasons in the Swedish Allsvenskan, the second highest tier of hockey in Sweden, with Piteå HC before being selected by the Canucks 13th overall in the 1994 NHL Entry Draft.
+Kenneth Mattias Öhlund (born 9 September 1976) is a Swedish former professional ice hockey player who was a defenceman in the National Hockey League (NHL) for the Vancouver Canucks and Tampa Bay Lightning. Öhlund played two seasons in the Swedish Allsvenskan, the second highest tier of hockey in Sweden, with Piteå HC before being selected by the Canucks 13th overall in the 1994 NHL entry draft.
 He then joined Luleå HF of the Elitserien, the highest league in Sweden, winning the Le Mat Trophy as league champions in 1996.
-He began his NHL career with Vancouver in 1997–98, the start of an 11-year tenure with the club in which he became the Canucks' all-time leader in points for a defenceman (since surpassed by Quinn Hughes). Öhlund would play the final two seasons of his professional career with the Tampa Bay Lightning before retiring in 2011.
+He began his NHL career with Vancouver in 1997–98, the start of an eleven-year tenure with the club in which he became the Canucks' all-time leader in points for a defenceman (since surpassed by Quinn Hughes). Öhlund would play the final two seasons of his professional career with the Tampa Bay Lightning before retiring in 2011.
 A serious eye injury before his third NHL season was the first of many injuries Öhlund has sustained over his career, and he only played a full season twice in his 13-year NHL career.

 Internationally, Öhlund represented Sweden in numerous tournaments, beginning with three World Junior Championships that included Best Defenceman honours as part of a silver medal effort in 1996.
-He has since competed in three World Championships, earning gold in 1998, and three Winter Olympics, earning gold in 2006.
+He has since competed in three World Championships, earning gold in 1998, and three Olympic Games, earning gold in 2006.

 Playing career

 Sweden

 Öhlund began his playing career with Piteå HC in his hometown, playing two seasons with the team.
 As a large, mobile defenceman, he was heavily scouted by scouts from several NHL teams during his final season with Piteå.
-He was the Vancouver Canucks' first pick, 13th overall, in the 1994 NHL Entry Draft.
+He was the Vancouver Canucks' first pick, 13th overall, in the 1994 NHL entry draft.
 Rather than join the Canucks, Öhlund stayed in Sweden as a result of a dispute over his contract with the team.
 He joined a new team, Luleå HF of the top-flight Elitserien.
 In his first Elitserien season, he scored 16 points in 34 games.
 The following season, he scored 14 points in 38 games as Luleå HF won the Le Mat Trophy as champions of the Elitserien, their first league championship.
 Appearing in 47 games with Luleå during the 1996–97 season, Öhlund recorded seven goals and nine assists.